Exemocaro/PI/README.md

 - NumPy
 - PyTorch
 - Transformers
+- Chart.js (included via CDN)
+- Socket.IO client (included via CDN)

 See `requirements.txt` for a full list of dependencies.

 ## Note

 This project uses the browser's built-in audio capabilities and WebSocket for real-time communication.
 Ensure your browser supports these features and that you grant the necessary permissions for microphone access when prompted.
+The visualization features work best in modern browsers with good WebSocket support.